The Chapter that Shines Bright, Like a Diamond!

 PAYMENT & DUES CLICK BELOW

-Welcome to the South Suburban Chicago Chapter of Jack & Jill, Incorporated’s website.
-Organized in 1976, our chapter has been recognized over the years for its programming and for being a leader in providing scholarships to local high school graduates.
-The Organization’s National Theme is:
+Welcome to the Award Winning South Suburban Chicago Chapter of Jack and Jill of America, Incorporated’s website.
+Our chapter was organized in 1976 and has been recognized for our outstanding children programming and providing scholarships to local high school students in the South Suburban Chicago community.

 Deadra Woods Stokes